vsanjeevi/SealDev/README.md

 Homomoprhic Encryption capabilities provided by Microsoft SEAL Library.

 Codebase is modular i.e there are four different modules for key generation, encryption, homomorphic computation and decryption.
+They can be individually executed sequentially and compliant to develop Secure Multi-party (client-server representation) compuation models like Private Set Interesection, Private Join and Compute.

-This code base generates 4 executables: Sealkeygen, Sealencrypt,Sealcompute and Sealdecrypt
+This code base generates 4 executables: Sealkeygen, Sealencrypt, Sealcompute and Sealdecrypt

-Since executables are generated, they can be used to build installation files
+Since executables are generated, they can be used to build installation files and integrated on-demand with other libraries/codebases.

+Example: Integration with Google PJC with Voter-list validation use case: https://github.com/YuvaAthur/private-join-and-compute

 Description